Donor Egg Recipients

 Additional Information

-All medical matters should be discussed directly with the attending physicians.
+All medical matters should be discussed directly with one of our providers.
 The program is overseen by Dr. Sameh Toma, MD, the Medical Director of NCCRM.
-The Donor Oocyte Nurse Coordinator can assist with any questions about the program and can be reached at 1-800-933-7202.
+The Donor Oocyte Nurse Coordinator can assist with any questions about the program and can be reached at (919) 233-1680.

 During the screening process, both the donor and recipient will receive consent forms that provide detailed information about the procedure, ensuring clarity and understanding of the process.